blahaj-zone/hajkey/docs/docker-compose-install.md

-# Installing Iceshrimp with Docker
+# Installing Hajkey with Docker

 This guide is based on `docker compose`/Docker Compose v2, but `docker-compose`/Docker Compose v1 should work as well.
 Docker 20.10+ is required for building your own images because of BuildKit usage, and Docker 20.10 users need to [enable BuildKit first](https://docs.docker.com/build/buildkit/#getting-started), or [upgrade to latest Docker](https://docs.docker.com/engine/install/#server).